Soltnim/Simple-Calculator/README.md

-# Simple-Calculator
+Just a simple calculator made with Pygame
-A simple calculator
+Keybinds are what would be expected